Macronutrients for Weight Loss

 Even after you have undergone weight loss surgery such as the gastric sleeve, it is important that you calculate macros, not just calories alone, and that you make those macros count by eating healthy sources such as olive oil for fat, oats for carbohydrates and lean chicken for protein.

-Here at Mexico Bariatric Center we, in fact, have a specialized dietitian who can help to plan your macros and your diet before as well as after undergoing gastric sleeve surgery in Tijuana, Mexico with our dedicated staff.
+Here at Mexico Bariatric Center we, in fact, have a nutritionist who can help to plan your macros and your diet before as well as after undergoing gastric sleeve surgery in Tijuana, Mexico with our dedicated staff.

 Failing to adhere to a balanced diet, whether you have undergone surgery or not, will lead to poor results.

 The gastric sleeve is a fantastic tool that will allow you to lose fat at a faster rate than just through diet and exercise alone.
 But it is important that you make sure to eat the proper portions and macros alongside vitamin and water intake to best support your health.